AnimatingLegend/Funkin-Definitive-Edition/art/Definitive CHANGELOG.md

 ### Fixed
 - Your game shouldn't crash when in the Caching menu (startup)
-- Week 7 cutscenes are now censored (when the censor option is off)
+- Week 7 cutscenes are now censored (when the censor option is on)
 - Outdated version backend shit
 - Tankman Mid-song event issues
 - Other minor fixes